LispCookbook/cl-cookbook/ffi.md

 Note: You should read the</a> [relevant chapter](http://clisp.sourceforge.net/impnotes.html#dffi) from the CLISP implementation notes before you proceed.

 `int gethostname(char *name, int len)` follows a typical pattern of C "out"-parameter convention - it expects a pointer to a buffer it's going to fill.
 So you must view this parameter as either `:OUT` or `:IN-OUT`.
-Additionaly, one must tell the function the size of the buffer.
+Additionally, one must tell the function the size of the buffer.
 Here `len` is just an `:IN` parameter.
 Sometimes this will be an `:IN-OUT` parameter, returning the number of bytes actually filled in.

 So `name` is actually a pointer to an array of up to `len` characters, regardless of what the poor "`char *`" C prototype says, to be used like a C string (0-termination).
 How many elements are in the array?
 Luckily, in our case, you can find it out without calculating the `sizeof()` a C structure.
 It's a hostname that will be returned.
 The Solaris 2.x manpage says "Host names are limited to MAXHOSTNAMELEN characters, currently 256."